safoorsafdar/safoorsafdarcom/content/posts/my-journey-to-export-import-large-mysql-data/index.md

 👆Above mentioned command will start the import of the database with "myloader"

-- `--queries-per-transaction` will execute queries per transaction.
+* `--queries-per-transaction` will execute queries per transaction.
-- `--threads` will use multi-thread execution based on the available CPU.
+* `--threads` will use multi-thread execution based on the available CPU.
 Choose your number of threads according to your available CPU.

 With multi-thread execution of "myloader" to import dump, it took around **16 to 20 minutes.**  I gotta be honest, the whole process of migrating from one server to another, took around **30 minutes** which is a huge improvement over other solutions.

-“MyDumper” utility is a clear winner to improve the performance of the operation that is acceptable during the production activity.
+“MyDumper” utility is a clear winner to improve the performance of the operation which is acceptable during the production activity.

-## POC-2.1 Verification of data against source DB
+## Verification of data against source DB

-The migration of MySQL database is complete, next move is to verify the database migration as compare to source DB.

-It is important to verify the data on both database are the same after migration.
-Following are the few of verification you can perform:
+The next move is to verify the database as compared to the source DB.
+It is important to verify the data on both databases are the same after migration.
+Following are the few verifications you can perform:

-- Check the tables count in database
+* Check the tables count in the database
-- Check the triggers count in database
+* Check the triggers count in the database
-- Check the routines count in database
+* Check the routines count in the database
-- Check the events count in database
+* Check the events count in the database
-- Check the rows count in database
+* Check the rows count in the database

-**Check the tables count in database**
+**Check the tables count in the database**

 ```sql
 SELECT table_schema, COUNT(*) as tables_count FROM information_schema.tables group by table_schema;
 ```

-**Check the triggers count in database**
+**Check the triggers count in the database**

 ```sql
 select trigger_schema, COUNT(*) as triggers_count from information_schema.triggers group by trigger_schema;